yWorks/yfiles-for-html-demos/demos/layout-features/hierarchical-incremental/README.md

  //
  //////////////////////////////////////////////////////////////////////////////
 -->
-# Incremental Hierarchical Layout - Layout Features
+# Incremental Hierarchical Layout

 <img src="../../../doc/demo-thumbnails/layout-hierarchical-incremental.webp" alt="demo-thumbnail" height="320"/>

 [You can also run this demo online](https://www.yfiles.com/demos/layout-features/hierarchical-incremental/).

-This demo shows how to run the hierarchical layout algorithm on a predefined subset of nodes (and edges) in a graph.
+This demo shows how to run the [HierarchicalLayout](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayout) algorithm on a predefined subset of nodes in a graph.

 To achieve this, two setup steps are necessary:

-First, the algorithm has to be told to work on a subset only.
-To do so, [HierarchicalLayout](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayout)'s [from sketch mode](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayout#fromSketch) property has to be set to `true`.
+- The algorithm has to be told to work on a subset only.
+To do so, hierarchical layout's [from sketch mode](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayout#fromSketchMode) property has to be set to `true`.

-Second, the algorithm has to be told which set of nodes (and edges) to rearrange.
-The class [HierarchicalLayoutData](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayoutData) offers the property [incrementalNodes](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayoutData#incrementalNodes) and [incrementalEdges](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayoutData#incrementalEdges) for this purpose.
+- The algorithm has to know which set of nodes (and edges) to rearrange.
+The class [HierarchicalLayoutData](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayoutData) offers the [incrementalNodes](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayoutData#incrementalNodes)

-In this demo, the algorithm works on the subset of turquoise nodes only.
+- and [incrementalEdges](https://docs.yworks.com/yfileshtml/#/api/HierarchicalLayoutData#incrementalEdges) properties for this purpose.

-Click the button in the toolbar to run the layout and see the effect.
+In this demo, the algorithm is only applied to the **orange nodes**.

-### Code Snippet
+## Things to Try

-You can copy the code snippet to configure the layout from [GitHub](https://github.com/yWorks/yfiles-for-html-demos/blob/master/demos/layout-features/hierarchical-incremental/HierarchicalIncremental.ts).
+Click the button in the toolbar to run the incremental layout and observe the effect.

-### Demos
+## Demos

-You can also take a look at more extensive demos that take advantage of this feature:
+More demos that make use of this feature:

 - [Hierarchical Nesting Demo](../../layout/hierarchical-nesting/)
 - [Hierarchical Nesting (Incremental) Demo](../../layout/hierarchical-nesting-incremental/)